AP EXAM INFORMATION

 Students who succeed in AP courses generally do well in college as a result of rigorous academic preparation.
-AP classes are weighted on a 6.0 scale.
-If you do well, your GPA benefit from the weighted quality points.
+AP classes are weighted on a 5.0 scale.
+If you do well, your GPA benefits from the weighted quality points.
 However, it is not advised to take AP courses without serious consideration and teacher recommendations.
 Doing poorly in an AP course will affect your GPA.
 It is up to you, your parent(s), and teachers to figure out that balance.
 Students who enroll in honors courses are more likely to experience success and engagement in school beyond the secondary level.
 Participation in honors programs allows students to experience more robust curricular themes and concepts.

 What AP courses/exams does Sanderson High School offer?

 Each year our AP courses and programs depend on student interest and enrollment.
 Most frequently Sanderson offers the following AP Programs:

 Calculus AB & BC, Chemistry, English Language and Composition, English Literature and Composition, Environmental Science, French Language, Government & Politics, Human Geography, Spanish Language, Music Theory, Physics, Psychology, Spanish Literature, U.S. History, and Visual Arts.